Service

 I do not review for or submit to Elsevier and Springer journals because — even compared to other for-profit publishers — they charge libraries way too much for access.
 The egregiousness of Elsevier has been extensively documented by the Cost of Knowledge campaign.
 The egregiousness of Springer has been documented in an old discussion thread on the cost of philosophy journals.
 For more on the problems that are created by for-profit publishers, see “In Solidarity with Library Genesis and Sci-Hub”.

-Campus and Community
+Campus and Community Link to heading

-At University of Puget Sound, in addition to the various regular committees, I chair the Brown & Haley Lectures committee and advise Asian Student Community.
+At University of Puget Sound, in addition to the various regular committees, I chair the Brown & Haley Lectures committee and advise the Asian Student Community.
 At Kansas State University, I advised Philosophy Club.
 At University of Michigan, I started Go Grue.